rootisgod/rootisgod/content/posts/drafts/2022-01-26-Using-Multipass-Like-A-Personal-Cloud-Service.md

 -   Test everything works
 -   Delete when done

 Now, the part of this that excites me is that seems awfully similar to what you get from Linode or DigitalOcean.
+Now granted, if you spin up a few machines for a few hours then those services are basically perfect, but there are some drawbacks;

+- Running a large __nice__ machine is still pretty expensive (an 8GB RAM, 4 CPU machine is $40 a month)
-Now granted, if you spin up a few machines for a few hours then those services are basically perfect, but when you have a machine hanging around a few days you start to get itchy.
-It's frustrating!
-And, DigitalOcean has a per-hour minimum pricing model, so if you spin up a chunky machine, mess it upa dn delete it after a few mintues, you get charged the full hours worth.
-It's pennies, but it all adds up.
+- DigitalOcean has a per-hour minimum pricing model, so if you spin up that nice machine, mess with it and delete it after 5 minutes, you get charged the full hours worth.
+It's pennies (about 5 cents in this case), but it all adds up.
+- You have to firewall it, else it's exposed to the internet
+- It's not self hosting.
+If you have a nice enough machine at home, why not just use that if you can?
+- Your learning a 3rd paries proprietary service.
+If you change you have to learn everything again

+The benefits of Digitalocean/Linode are also good though so to be clear, there are some real benefits to them;

+- It really is a good service if you just want to get going
+- Multiple OS choices
+- Lots of options (kubernetes, applications, databases etc...)

+## Multipass Basics

 Multipass will work just fine if you look at the docs and run a command like the below.